Goughy1991/inclusion/code-of-conduct-enforcement/process_documentation/community/ban-rollout.md

 ## STEP 5: Case Check in (1 week later)  [Accountable Name]

-* Before closing this case, a quick check in with everyone involved (stakeholders, and system adminstrators).
+* Before closing this case, a quick check in with everyone involved (stakeholders, and system adminstratoradministratorsand s).
 [Template Here]
 * Report back to the group email on completion

 ## Step 6:  Final Check in (hopefully no more than 2 weks later) [Accountable Name]